tayapro/just-works/README.md

 ### F03 Home page - tagline

 Who does not want to make their pet happy?
-Everyone wants.
+Everyone does.<br>
 **HAPPY PET.
+HAPPY YOU.** <br>
-HAPPY YOU.** is a straightforward tagline that represents a concept of HEPY website.
+is a straightforward tagline that represents a concept of HEPY website.

 ### F04 Home page - testimonials

-Every lifehack website should feature testimonials from individuals who have successfully tried the hacks, and HEPY is no different.
+Every lifehack website should feature testimonials from individuals who have successfully tried the hacks and their pets survived, and HEPY is no different.
 The reviews are displayed in a clean and attractive design with circular portraits.
 Additionally, the layout of this section is responsive, adjusting from a horizontal to a vertical display based on the width of the screen.

 <p float="left">
   <img src="assets/images/readme/f04_desktop.png" width="500" alt="horizontal testimonials"/>